American Heritage Lecture Series

 A professional soldier for 35 years, Powell held the highest military position in the United States Department of Defense as the 12th Chairman of the Joint Chiefs of Staff and oversaw Operation Desert Storm in the 1991 Persian Gulf War.

-After delivering the American Heritage Lecture at BVU, Powell served as Secretary of State under President George W. Bush.
-He was the first African American appointed to that position.
+After delivering the American Heritage Lecture at BVU, Powell served as Secretary of State under President George W. Bush, the first African American appointed to that position.
+He died in 2021 at the age of 84.

 George Bush, 1999